ryokugyu/GitBook/en/this_is_a_knowledge_remix.md

 ## This is a knowledge remix

-Just as in the Bitcoin ecosystem, in the beginning, there was quite a bit of knowledge fragmentatation - one blog post here, a forum post tutorial there, a misleading article there and so on.
+Just as in the Bitcoin ecosystem, in the beginning, there was quite a bit of knowledge fragmentation - one blog post here, a forum post tutorial there, a misleading article there and so on.

 This book represents a mashup of wiki pages, tutorials and other relevant information that so far has been scattered  without an easy way to find and access it.